Using an Eliptical Trainer Correctly to Burn Fat

 Using the Cross Trainer

-It is recommended when using the Cross Trainer machine to have your feet flat on the pedals but it is very natural for the heel to come up a bit and this is fine, we can't turn into a robot do what feels natural to your body.
-Make sure your in a nice neutral posture, straight back and don't lean on the machine as this defeats the purpose and will mean less calories burnt.
+It is recommended when using the cross trainer machine that your feet remain flat on the pedals, but it is very natural for the heel to come up a bit.
+This is fine.
+We can't turn into robots!
+Do what feels natural to your body.
+Make sure you're in a nice, neutral posture with a straight back and don't lean on the machine, as this defeats the purpose and will mean fewer calories burnt.

 You will notice the following benefits

 - Toned Lower body and Arms and Shoulders